osmandapp/web/main/docs/user/personal/favorites.md

 ## Export / Import

-OsmAnd provides a wide range of options for [backing up](../personal/import-export.md) important data for [restoring](#local-folder) it later.
-Favorites can be saved as a separate file in internal and external storage, uploaded to [OsmAnd Cloud](../personal/osmand-cloud.md) (only if you have an [OsmAnd Pro or OsmAnd Start subscription](../purchases/index.md)) or [sent](#favorites-share) to friends using instant messaging programs.
+OsmAnd provides a wide range of options for [backing up](./import-export.md) important data for [restoring](./import-export.md#import) it later.
+Favorites can be saved as a separate file in internal and external storage, uploaded to [OsmAnd Cloud](../personal/osmand-cloud.md) (onlyif you have an [OsmAnd Pro or OsmAnd Start subscription](../purchases/index.md) and) or [sent](#automatic-favorites-backup) to friends using instant messaging programs.

 ### Free Cloud backup

 <Tabs groupId="operating-systems">